Schedule online now by clicking here:

 You're welcome.

 No, not at all.
 Even therapists often see the benefits of going to therapy themselves.
 We see it as a healthy tool for maintaining mental health care and coping with emotional wounds as needed.
 People go to doctors for check-ups, injuries, etc. for their physical health, so it makes sense to do the same for your mental and emotional health when you need to as well.
 So, no, it doesn't mean you are "crazy," but instead you are likely having a normal reaction to something abnormally stressful or challenging and you are proactively seeking help to cope with it from someone who has the appropriate knowledge and skills to help you, and that's a good thing!
 Everyone has problems and rough patches in life, but not everyone is willing to put forth the effort to try to change themselves and/or their lives to make things better.
 If you are, that's a major strength, and if you need assistance in doing that, that is perfectly okay!
+It's also possible that you may start therapy and realize you aren't ready or willing yet, and that is not uncommon; it's okay to acknowledge that and ask to slow down or pause therapy.
+It's also okay to say when you feel like you're not making enough progress and either move on to try a new therapist or discuss with the therapist what you can do to refocus your goals and start to make more progress.

 There is a lot more to therapy than asking people, "How does that make you feel?" like in the movies!